Critical Mass of Love

 IN A NUTSHELL:

-- Definition of Critical Mass of Love: A tipping point of love in our life and in the world after which love becomes self-sustaining, self-spreading, and a transformative force in our life and in humanity.
+• What is critical-mass of love: A tipping point of love in our life and in the world after which love becomes self-sustaining, self-spreading, and a transformative force in our life and in humanity.

-- Impact of achieving critical mass of love: Triggers a chain reaction of love in the world that will repair humanity, where the great divides and conflicts of society will just melt away, ending war, hate, violence, greed, apathy, and selfishness.
+• Impact of achieving critical-mass of love: It triggers a chain reaction of love in the world that will repair humanity, where the great divides and conflicts of society will just melt away, ending war, hate, violence, greed, apathy, and selfishness.

-- Hug lovingly for more than 30 seconds, give caring massages, and touch more.
+• Hug lovingly for more than 30 seconds, give caring massages, cuddle with loved ones, and touch more.

 Footnote: